 4. Llover a cántaros

-This is another variant of ‘raining cats and dogs’, used to describe extremely heavy downpour in a slightly exaggerated fashion.
+This is another variant of ‘raining cats and dogs’, used to describe an extremely heavy downpour in a slightly exaggerated fashion.
 In this case, it translates literally to ‘rain to the seas’.

 5. Romper el hielo